awkwardengineer/time-blocker/4-src/src/__tests__/TEST_TIMING_NOTES.md

 3. **Stale references**: Re-query checkbox inside waitFor after clicking to avoid stale reference
 4. **Timeout increases**: Increased timeout for archived view check from 3000ms to 10000ms
 5. **Assertion order**: Use positive assertions first, then negative assertions after
+6. **Wait for tasks to load** (Dec 2024): Added wait for "Task 1" to appear before trying to get checkbox - ensures tasks are loaded before accessing checkboxes

 **Current Status (Dec 2024)**:
 - ✅ Test passes when run in isolation